shiimizu/ena/readme.md

 Low resource and high performance archiver to save posts, images and all relevant data from 4chan into a local database and local image store.
 Check the [wiki](https://github.com/shiimizu/ena/wiki) for more information.

 ### Features
-* Asagi compatible - Use as a [drop-in replacement](https://github.com/shiimizu/ena/wiki/Asagi) if you want.
+* Asagi compatible - Use as a [drop-in replacement](https://github.com/shiimizu/ena/wiki/Asagi) if you want
 * Memory efficient - Using less than 5mb for a single board.
-Less than 30mb for all 72 boards.
+Less than 30mb for all 72 boards
-* Bandwidth efficient - [API](https://github.com/4chan/4chan-API) requests stay low without sacrificing any posts by using only `threads.json` and `archive.json`, instead of continously polling every thread for updates.
+* Bandwidth efficient - [API](https://github.com/4chan/4chan-API) requests stay low without sacrificing any posts by using only `threads.json` and `archive.json`, instead of continously polling every thread for updates
 * Preserved comments - Comments are untouched in their original HTML format
 * Hashed files - Media files and thumbnails are hashed with SHA256